Currency:USD $

 • Damage Adjustment: Base damage reduced from 30-130 to 15-100.

-• New Effect: Damage is doubled if you are 750 units away from your opponent.
+• New Effect: Damage is doubled if you are 750 units away from your opponent, and the cooldown refund on damage-over-time abilities was removed.

 Champions Benefiting: